 @mksample oracle oracle hr oe pm ix sh bi users temp /u01/app/oracle/product/12.2.0/dbhome_1/demo/schema/log/ my_db_srv

 # see the oe/sh log files

 OTRS does provide agent statistics to show on the dashboard.
-However, this is not enabled by default, so you’ll have to enable this feature in
+However, this settings is not active by default, so you’ll have to enable this feature in

-Admin->SysConfig under the identifier of UseAgentElementInStats first.
-Go and search for it, as usual, then switch it on.
+Go and search for it, using the upper left input field, as usual, then switch it on.

 I’m not very much into suse linux, only lately for a couple of times.
 However, I want to share these settings to be injected on each and every new system for essential readabilty of some console screens.
 Problem is, for some apps, midnight commander and yast so far, the default color scheme settings provide that less contrast, see below, that you’re literally guessing pixels instead of just reading text.

 As given in the referenced posts, only small tweaks are actually necessary to achieve much better results, I’ll give examples as well, so go for it, don’t postpone to the next and the next and the next… login 😉

 LauncherFolders (http://unity-folders.exceptionfound.com , https://itsfoss.com/group-apps-unity-launcher-launcherfolders) is a great extension to the unity launcher, in being lightweight abd shipping a lot of bang when it only comes to set up containers organizing your apps.
 However, obviously the code has been crafted back in the Ubuntu 14.04 era, leaving open issues for installation on more modern Ubuntu releases.